 American Defense Preparedness Association

-April 2, 2017, marked the one hundredth anniversary of President Woodrow Wilson’s appearance before Congress to ask for a declaration of war against Germany.
-The American entrance into the war on the side of the allied powers was decisive in breaking the horrific stalemate that had characterized the conflict.
-But, in many ways, the war was a conflict for which the United States was industrially ill prepared.
-Although American manufacturers were successful in producing the fundamental essentials for General Pershing’s American Expeditionary Force – uniforms, rifles, and various types of ammunition, by the time the war ended in November 1919 America’s “doughboys” were largely fighting with foreign produced equipment – French fighter aircraft, such as Captain Eddie Rickenbacker’s SPAD VII; French artillery pieces, such as the famous “French 75” howitzer used by Captain Harry Truman; and British built tanks such as those commanded by Lieutenant Colonel George Patton.
+April 2, 2017, marked the one-hundredth anniversary of President Woodrow Wilson’s appearance before Congress to ask for a declaration of war against Germany.
+The subsequent American entrance into the war on the side of the Allied powers was decisive in breaking the horrific stalemate that had characterized the conflict.
+However, in many ways, the war was a conflict for which the United States was industrially ill-prepared.
+Although American manufacturers were successful in producing the fundamental essentials for General Pershing’s American Expeditionary Force – uniforms, rifles, and various types of ammunition – by the time the war ended in November 1919, America’s “doughboys” were largely fighting with foreign-produced equipment – French fighter aircraft such as Captain Eddie Rickenbacker’s SPAD VII; French artillery pieces such as the famous “French 75” howitzer used by Captain Harry Truman; and British-built tanks such as those commanded by Lieutenant Colonel George Patton.
 Some American leaders recognized this serious deficiency and decided at the war's end that this would be an unacceptable circumstance in the future.

 Brigadier General Benedict Crowell, who had served as the Assistant Secretary of War, realized that there needed to be an approach for involving industry with national defense.
 In October 1919, he convened a meeting of military officers and leading manufacturers at Aberdeen Proving Grounds in Maryland to discuss this deficiency and explore what might be done.
 The result of this gathering was the establishment of the Army Ordnance Association.
-The goal of this association was industrial preparedness, both in peacetime and in time of war.
-Highlighting the need for such preparedness and capability, in 1921 Crowell published How America Went to War, a book which remains the definitive study of America’s limited ability to support the war effort in World War I.
+The goal of this Association was industrial preparedness, both in peacetime and in times of war.
+Highlighting the need for such preparedness and capability in 1921, Crowell published How America Went to War, a book that remains the definitive study of America’s limited ability to support the war effort during World War I.

-Through the efforts of General Crowell and others the message slowly took hold, and by December 1940, in one of his most famous “fireside chats,” President Franklin Roosevelt, concerned about the direction of the new war in Europe, declared that America must be “the great arsenal of democracy.”
-From that time forward, thanks in no small measure to the efforts of General Benedict Crowell, and the Army Ordnance Association he created, and its successor organizations, the United States has served that role.
+Through the efforts of both General Crowell and others, the message slowly took hold and, by December 1940 in one of his most famous “fireside chats,” President Franklin Roosevelt, concerned about the direction of the new war in Europe, declared that America must be “the great arsenal of democracy.”
+From that time onward, thanks in no small part to the efforts of General Benedict Crowell, the Army Ordnance Association he created, and its successor organizations, the United States has served that role.

-On January 1, 1965, the Armed Forces Chemical Association and the American Ordnance Association merged and continued addressing their foundational mission under the banner of the American Ordnance Association.
+On January 1, 1965, the Armed Forces Chemical Association and the American Ordnance Association merged and continued to address their foundational mission under the banner of the American Ordnance Association.
 The Association continued to broaden its technical competence to embrace the changing, complex technology and management needs of the modern military forces.
-To more adequately reflect this expanded interest into ever more sophisticated capabilities, on July 1, 1973, the name of the Association was changed to American Defense Preparedness Association – the ADPA.
+To more adequately reflect this expanded interest into evermore sophisticated capabilities, on July 1, 1973, the name of the Association was changed to American Defense Preparedness Association – the ADPA.
 The American Defense Preparedness Association became a national organization dedicated to fostering progress in science, engineering, education, and management focused on national defense and the defense industrial base.
-As before, it remained a nonpolitical and nonprofit organization dedicated to preparedness and national security.
-Through continual advocacy, education, and information campaigns it continued efforts to increase weapons technology, improve defense management, and create a strong science-industry-defense team through continuous communications and collaboration.
+As before, ADPA remained a non-political and non-profit organization dedicated to preparedness and national security.
+Through continual advocacy, education, and information campaigns, it continued efforts to increase weapons technology, improve defense management, and create a strong science-industry-defense team through continuous communications and collaboration.

 National Security Industrial Association

-With the creation of the Department of Defense in 1947, the Association broadened its scope and in 1949 its name was officially changed to the National Security Industrial Association.
-Like the ADPA, the NSIA was concerned about industry’s role in contributing to national security.
-NSIA provided an effective forum for the exchange of ideas and information between its corporate members and government agencies through a network of committees, chapters, national meetings and conferences, and visits to the Defense Department of Defense installations.
-Nonetheless, given the consolidation of the defense industry itself during the period 1993 to 1998, it was inevitable that those associations supporting the industry would also need to further consolidate.
-This led to the 1997 merger of the ADPA and the NSIA into today’s NDIA.
+With the creation of the Department of Defense in 1947, the Association broadened its scope and, in 1949, officially changed its name to the National Security Industrial Association.
+Like ADPA, NSIA was concerned about industry’s role in contributing to national security.
+NSIA provided an effective forum for the exchange of ideas and information between its corporate members and government agencies through a network of committees, chapters, national meetings, and conferences, and visits to the Defense Department of Defense installations.
+Nonetheless, given the consolidation of the defense industry itself during the period of 1993 to 1998, it was inevitable that those associations supporting industry would also need to further consolidate.
+This need led to the 1997 merger of ADPA and NSIA into today’s NDIA.

 The Result and the Legacy

 In 1929, Benedict Crowell addressed the 11th annual meeting of the Army Ordnance Association.
-In his comments to those gathered before him, he noted that: “The association endeavors to keep alive an interest in and knowledge of the design, production and maintenance of munitions.”
+In his comments to those gathered before him, he noted that “The Association endeavors to keep alive an interest in and knowledge of the design, production, and maintenance of munitions.”
 He then added, “In an emergency, time will not permit careful study or long preparation for the production of munitions.
 The problem is one of vital concern.”
-This vital concern would be faced be Army Chief of Staff, General George C. Marshall, who was sworn into office on September 1, 1939, the very day Germany invaded Poland to initiate World War II.
-As future Army Chief of Staff, General Gordon Sullivan once commented, “At that moment, Marshall knew he was in a race to make into reality equipment that was mainly on drawing boards, and to develop operational ideas that were mainly in people’s heads.”
+This vital concern would be faced by Army Chief of Staff, General George C. Marshall, who was sworn into office on September 1, 1939 – the very day that Germany invaded Poland to initiate World War II.
+As future Army Chief of Staff, General Gordon Sullivan once commented, that, “At that moment, Marshall knew he was in a race to make into reality equipment that was mainly on drawing boards, and to develop operational ideas that were mainly in people’s heads.”

-But because of the vision of Benedict Crowell, and the organization he founded, the “great arsenal of democracy responded,” and by the war’s end it had produced thousands of tanks, thousands of fighter aircraft and bombers, hundreds of ships, and countless millions of tons of munitions.
-The famous aircraft production plant at Willow Run in Michigan was, at the war’s end, producing a B-24 bomber every fifty-five minutes.
+However, because of the vision of Benedict Crowell and the organization he founded, the “great arsenal of democracy responded” and, by the war’s end, it had produced thousands of tanks, thousands of fighter aircraft and bombers, hundreds of ships, and countless millions of tons of munitions.
+By the end of the war, the famous aircraft production plant at Willow Run in Michigan produced one B-24 bomber every fifty-five minutes.

 That legacy has continued.
 As Mr. Barry Watts, the former Director of the Pentagon’s office of Program Analysis and Evaluation (PA&E), has written, if a nation were able to choose a defense industrial base to serve its national interests, “the American military-industrial complex would surely be the one most people and nations would choose.”
-This was the vision Benedict Crowell had nearly one hundred years ago when he founded the Army Ordnance Association.
-The mission of today’s National Defense Industrial Association remains firm and fixed: To ensure that vision continues.
+This sentiment was the vision that Benedict Crowell had nearly one hundred years ago when he founded the Army Ordnance Association.
+The mission of today’s National Defense Industrial Association remains firm and fixed: To ensure that Crowell's vision lives on.